 Finally; Education.
 This is an area particularly important to me as a resident as I have a young son and another baby due in July.
+I am also at a local primary school and know the impact on schools that new developments have.
 Within the Local Plan Review, the provision of Nursery, Early Years, Primary and Secondary education is not clearly outlined.
 There are no details for Nursery or Early Years.
 There is unclear information shared around Primary Education with no evidence or insight to support any view of planned numbers.
+Prior to gaining my current role, I was a teacher for the Early Years and Key Stage One teams at the substitution of the Early hugely oversubscribed and situated in a building which was no longer fit for the size classes that it was being forced to take.
+This new development is going to put huge pressure on both Bucklebury Primary School and Francis Baily and I sincerely believe that the educational outcomes of current pupil will be put at risk as a result of further developing housing as proposed.